laboon/ebook/text/41_advanced_unit_testing.md

 ## Testing System Output

 One particular use case that `@After` and `@Before` annotations can help you with is checking for system output.
 Console output is a very common item to check for, but testing for it in Java is non-intuitive.
 Although it's possible to just pass in a System object with each method, which you could then mock and stub, this is not idiomatic Java code and will add lots of additional code (and most likely complexity) to your codebase.
-The best solution that I have seen for checking it involves using the `setOut()` methods of `System` to put the output of `System.out` and `System.err` in `ByteArrayOutputStream`.[^disclosure]
+The best solution that I have seen for checking it involves using the `setOut()` method of `System` to put the output of `System.out` and `System.err` in `ByteArrayOutputStream`.[^disclosure]

 [^disclosure]: Full disclosure: I saw this on Stack Overflow at [http://stackoverflow.com/q/1119385](http://stackoverflow.com/q/1119385).
 (Yes, even authors of books go online to look for answers sometimes.)